-Funding CDBG: \$40,000 Description Program will fund the cost of projects addressing revitalization and beautification of LMI neighborhoods.
-The Neighborhood Beautification Commission and City Council will identify potential projects.
-Potential projects may be neighborhood cleanup events, tree planting, painting or murals, street lighting, curbside appeals, and much more.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Residents of LMI neighborhoods will directly benefit from neighborhood revitalization and beautification projects.
+Funding CDBG: \$90,000 Description Program will fund the cost of projects addressing revitalization and beautification of LMI neighborhoods.
+This program year, funds will fund the Neighborhood Beautification Commission and City Council will identify potential projects.
+Potential projects may be neighborhood cleanup events, tree planting, painting or murals, street lighting, curbside appeals, playground rehabilitation and much more.
+Neighborhood Park improvement at Stott's park will revitalize the existing park and improve the neighborhood livability.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Residents of LMI neighborhoods will directly benefit from neighborhood revitalization and beautification projects.
 Location Description Jonesboro LMI areas.
-Planned Activities CDBG funds will cover the cost of completing projects such neighborhood cleanup events, tree planting, painting or murals, street lighting, curbside appeals, and much more.
-5 Project Name Veterans Village Outreach Center Target Area Jonesboro Goals Supported Housing and Services Opportunities to the Homeless Needs Addressed AFH: Lack of Transitional Housing AFH: Lack of Services & Amenities - Public Funding CDBG: \$150,000 Description Once the construction or the Outreach Center is complete, a vast amount of housing and supportive services will be provided by organizations and agencies collaborating with COJ.
+Planned Activities CDBG funds will cover the purchase and or rental costs of neighborhood cleanup events.
+5 Project Name Veterans Village Outreach Center/Homeless Shelter Target Area Jonesboro Goals Supported Housing and Services Opportunities to the Homeless Needs Addressed AFH: Lack of Transitional Housing AFH: Lack of Services & Amenities - Public Funding CDBG: \$100,000

+Description CDBG funds will cover the cost of completion of the Outreach Center.
+Once the construction or the Outreach Center is complete, a vast amount of housing and supportive services will be provided by organizations and agencies collaborating with COJ.
 Services provided at the Veterans Village Outreach Center will benefit veterans housed at the Veterans Village that have previously experienced homelessness, are chronic homeless, or at-risk of becoming homeless.
 Services will also be provided to those veterans seeking services in the community.
-Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities Primarily, those benefiting from the construction of the Outreach Center and the housing and supportive services that will be provided are those housed at the village.
-The Veterans Village will housed 9 households of veterans that were experiencing homelessness or atrisk of becoming homeless.
+Primarily, those benefiting from the construction of the Outreach Center and the housing and supportive services that will be provided are those housed at the village.
+The Veterans Village will housed 9 households of veterans that were experiencing homelessness or at-risk of becoming homeless.
+Additionally, services will be provided to the community at large seeking these services.
+Approximately 100 veterans and their families will be assisted.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Primarily, those benefiting from the construction of the Outreach Center and the housing and supportive services that will be provided are those housed at the village.
+The Veterans Village will housed 9 households of veterans that were experiencing homelessness or at- risk of becoming homeless.
 Additionally, services will be provided to veterans in the community seeking for services.
 Approximately 100 veterans and their families will be assisted.
 Location Description Administration of the construction project will be conducted at the Municipal Center by the Grants and Community Development Department.
 The Veterans Village Outreach Center will be located in Jonesboro at boundaries of Aggie Road, Patrick Street, Allis Street, and Chalky Street.
-Planned Activities CDBG funds will cover the costs of installing roof and windows for the Veterans Village Outreach Center.
-6 Project Name S. Patrick Street Sidewalks - Phase 3 Target Area Jonesboro - Low Income Areas Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Inaccessible Sidewalks, Pedestrian Crossings Funding CDBG: \$130,000 Description Public Improvements - Phase 3 of Patrick Street sidewalks improvements will be on S. Patrick Street north of E. Matthews Avenue.
-The sidewalk improvements will include the construction of new sidewalks in certain areas and modifications for ADA Accessibility compliance.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities The Patrick Street sidewalk improvements will benefit over 5,000 LMI persons in the identified area where over 63 percent are LMI.
-Location Description On S. Patrick Street from E. Matthews Avenue north to Creath Avenue.
-Planned Activities CDBG funds will be utilized to cover the cost of construction and ADA Accessible improvements to sidewalks on S. Patrick Street from E. Matthews Avenue north to Creath Avenue.
-7 Project Name Recovery, Inc ADA Accessibility Parking Improvements Target Area Jonesboro
+Planned Activities CDBG funds will cover the costs of finalizing the completion of the Veterans Village Outreach Center.
+6 Project Name Public Infrastructure and Connectivity Target Area Jonesboro - Low Income Areas Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Inaccessible Sidewalks, Pedestrian Crossings, Walking Trails and recreation Funding CDBG: \$150,000 Description Public Improvements- ADA Sidewalk connectivity Walking Path